The Bill on Oligarchs in Ukraine: Consideration of the bill in the Parliament

-The Verkhovna Rada passed the first reading of president's bill No. 5599 on oligarchs on July 1 2021.
+The Verkhovna Rada passed the first reading of president's bill No. 5599 on oligarchs on July 1, 2021.
 Some 275 MPs voted for the document at an extraordinary plenary session of the parliament.

-In the second reading and in general The Verkhovna Rada has adopted Law on September 23 2021 by 279 lawmakers votes.
+In the second reading and in general The Verkhovna Rada has adopted Law on September 23, 2021, by 279 lawmakers votes.

 The Chairman of the Verkhovna Rada of Ukraine Dmitro Razumkov informed that the voting process in the Verkhovna Rada for the project was held in violation of the rules.
 According to Dmytro Razumkov, the initiators of such a review process misled people's deputies, but did not vote for it themselves, as they understand the responsibility for such actions.
 Moreover, according to him, the "hasty adoption" of the anti-oligarchs law has led to inconsistencies in the document.

 Request to the Venice Commission

-Chairman of the Verkhovna Rada of Ukraine Dmytro Razumkov submitted bill No. 5599 on oligarchs for the conclusion to the European Commission For Democracy through Law (Venice Commission) on September 10 2021.
+Chairman of the Verkhovna Rada of Ukraine Dmytro Razumkov submitted bill No. 5599 on oligarchs for the conclusion to the European Commission For Democracy through Law (Venice Commission) on September 10, 2021.
 This was done in accordance with the demands of the Ombudsman and 4 out of 5 opposition factions in the Parliament.

-On September 15 2021 the Venice Commission confirmed the existence of an appeal from Ukraine regarding this bill.
-The Venice Commission will present its conclusion to the draft law regarding its observance of human rights by December 15 2021.
+On September 15, 2021, the Venice Commission confirmed the existence of an appeal from Ukraine regarding this bill.
+The Venice Commission will present its conclusion to the draft law regarding its observance of human rights by December 15, 2021.

 Criticism of the Bill

-Verkhovna Rada of Ukraine Commissioner for Human Rights Liudmyla Denisova had concluded that the bill on oligarchs provisions do not comply with the Constitution of Ukraine, and their implementation will lead to violations of human and civil rights and freedoms.
+Verkhovna Rada of Ukraine former Commissioner for Human Rights, Liudmyla Denisova, had concluded that the bill on oligarchs provisions does not comply with the Constitution of Ukraine, and their implementation will lead to violations of human and civil rights and freedoms.

-Fareed Zakaria, a journalist, political commentator and the host of CNN’s weekly public affairs show said, that the Bill on oligarchs creates risks for freedom of speech in Ukraine.
+Fareed Zakaria, a journalist, political commentator, and the host of CNN's weekly public affairs show said that the Bill on oligarchs creates risks for freedom of speech in Ukraine.